Hut to hut hiking in Switzerland – such experience can be an adventure of your lifetime.

 NOW, where to find the huts?

 Switzerland has loooooooooots of huts.
 Hundreds.
-You can find them all here: Swiss huts.
-It’s an official swiss website with all the huts in Switzerland.
+You can find them all here: Hiking Swiss Alps huts.
+It’s an official Swiss website with all the Hiking Swiss Alps huts in Switzerland.
 You can search them by region, place, city or anyhow you wish.
+As well, you will find here a complete Swiss Alpine huts map.

 How many places hut have (mostly they are pretty big, and fits quite many people, so it can be crowded, especially on weekends).
 Basically, you can find all info you need about the hut.